-The only one we are concerned with, as it is the only one we can control and is the worst offender, is thermal noise.
+The only one we are concerned with is thermal noise, since it is the only one we can control and is the worst offender.
 Thermal noise is a linear function of an equivalent resistor representing the amplifier’s input impedance.
 It increases ten times for each 100 times increase in resistance, so the input impedance should be kept as low as possible.
 There is an excellent article on noise here.

 Feedback and Grounding Issues

 The schematic below shows a simple amplifier schematic.
 As with all schematics, no attempt to show wiring layout has been made and there is no indication of any issues:

 The schematic below shows the danger.
 The red blocks are the ever-present complex impedances in the wiring and PCB tracks:

 These are both resistive and inductive.
 The resistive part is constant with rising frequency, but the inductive part is not and soon takes over in magnitude as the frequency rises.
 Any current drawn through these impedances will cause a voltage to appear across them.